 Teachers are trained using "CHAMPS" behavioral management program.
 Strategies learned are used to minimize classrooms disruptions and to reinforce appropriate student behaviors.
-Teachers are observed by administration and timely feedback is provide addressing classroom management.
+Teachers are observed by administration and timely feedback is provided addressing classroom management.
 Strategies for support are provided.
-Faculty and staff are encouraged to pursue Professional Development training in their area of discipline.
+Faculty and staff are encouraged to pursue professional development training in their discipline.
 All teachers are encouraged to adhere to the school's Discipline Process when addressing disciplinary incidents.
-For example, students should be given a verbal warning, a should be parent contacted, and other teacher interventions should be attempted before a discipline referral is written.
+For example, students should be given a verbal warning, a parent should be contacted, and other teacher interventions should be attempted before a discipline referral is written.
 Major offenses are addressed immediately by administration.